Egsagon/Egsagon/README.md

 ### Hi there 👋

-I'm Egsagon, a 18yo that likes web-scraping, reverse-engineering and animes.
+I'm Egsagon, a 18yo student that likes web-scraping, reverse-engineering and animes.

 ### The tools i use
 <div>